ConSol/sakuli/docs/docker-containers.md

 ## Hints
 ### Configure and mount a Sakuli testsuite
 The value of the environment variable `SAKULI_TEST_SUITE` defines which test suite will be run when the `docker run` command is called.
-Per default our Sakuli container executes the test suite "[example_xfce](https://github.com/ConSol/sakuli/tree/master/example_test_suites/example_xfce)" which will be mountet to the container at startup using the path `/root/sakuli/example_test_suites/example_xfce`.
+Per default a Sakuli container executes the test suite "[example_xfce](https://github.com/ConSol/sakuli/tree/master/example_test_suites/example_xfce)" which have been already added to the docker image at the path `/root/sakuli/example_test_suites/example_xfce`.

 To execute your own Sakuli test suite, you can simple mount your local test suite folder to the container and override the environment variable `SAKULI_TEST_SUITE`.
-In the following example we will mount and start my test suite `suite_1` using the path `/home/myuser/my-sakuli-testsuites`:
+In the following example we will mount and start a test suite called `suite_1` placed at the path `/home/myuser/my-sakuli-testsuites`:

     docker run -it -p 5901:5901 -p 6901:6901 -v "/home/myuser/my-sakuli-testsuites:/my-sakuli-testsuites" -e "SAKULI_TEST_SUITE=/my-sakuli-testsuites/suite_1" consol/sakuli-ubuntu-xfce

 A more elegant way is the usage of [Docker Compose](https://docs.docker.com/compose/).
-In the case of this example the `docker-compose.yml` would look the following:
+In the case of this example the `docker-compose.yml` would look like:

     sakuli-example-ubuntu:
       image: consol/sakuli-ubuntu-xfce